Looking to avoid the crowds and see one of the country’s most spectacular national monuments?

 You’ll see the Three Kings, a set of intricate drawings that tower above you on the cliff’s walls.
 You’ll also catch a glimpse of an ancient artist’s sense of humor when you spot a drawing of a frightened hunter being chased by a deer.

 Rent an ATV and See Dinosaurs in Vernal

 To explore the Vernal area by ATV, head to Dinosaurland KOA, 930 North Vernal Ave., to rent an ATV and explore trails that cater to all levels and leave from the property.
 Or take your mountain bike to McCoy Flats, Dry Fork Flume Trail, which is 10 miles from the McConkie Ranch, or Red Fleet State Park.

-And there are plenty of former ancient residents lying around to prove it.
-See some of them at Utah Field House of Natural History State Park Museum.
+Then, cool down in the Utah Field House of Natural History State Park Museum.
 A giant Diplodocus stretching 90 feet from tail to tip will greet you at the door.
 Inside, get an engaging hands-on primer on what’s been going on for the last several million years.
 Learn about the area's dinosaurs and how to tell fossils apart from pebbles.
 Step into the Fossil Lab to discover scientists working with dinosaur bones.
 And don’t miss the Dinosaur Garden where 17 full-sized replicas of prehistoric animals loiter.

 For craft beer and a gastro pub menu, head to Vernal Brewing Co.
-Beers are named after area attractions like Little Hole Lager [a Green River boat takeout] and Allosaurus Amber.
+Beers are named after area attractions like Little Hole Lager [a popular Green River boat takeout in Flaming Gorge National Recreation Area] and Allosaurus Amber.

 For more information

-Uintah County Travel and Tourism
+Uintah County Travel & Tourism